QaahirStewart/BlazorMock/Components/Pages/Examples/Pokemon/Step7/README.md

-# Step 7: Complete Pokemon Collector Demo
+# Step 7: Complete Pokedex Demo

 ## Overview

-This step brings together everything you've learned in Steps 1-6 and adds advanced features to create a fully-polished, production-ready Pokemon Collector application.
+This step brings together everything you've learned in Steps 1-6 and adds advanced features to create a fully-polished, production-ready Pokedex application.

 **What's NEW in Step 7 (vs Step 6):**